-Travis Tarr is a senior designer at Baran Studio Architecture.
-He graduated from the University of Southern California with a Bachelor of Architecture in 2005, focusing on urban development and mixed-use environments.
-He has been a practicing designer for the past 11 years, and has a wealth of knowledge from his experience working with large institutional clients and complex residential projects.
-Before starting at Baran Studio Architecture, Travis worked as a designer for Quatro Design Group and Meyer and Allen Associates.
-Travis is a LEED Green Associate.
+Travis Tarr graduated from the University of Southern California with a Bachelor of Architecture in 2005, focusing on urban development and mixed-use environments.
+He has been a practicing designer for the past 13 years and has a wealth of knowledge from his experience working with large institutional clients such as the Los Angeles Unified School District, complex multifamily residential projects in Los Angeles and the Bay Area, and close interaction with City and State agencies.
+Before starting at Baran Studio Architecture, Travis worked at Meyer and Allen Associates, Quatro Design Group, and XTEN Architecture in Los Angeles.

-Cassidy Cheang is a senior designer, and has been practicing both interior and architectural design within the Bay Area for over ten years.
+Cassidy Cheang graduated from the Academy Of Art University in 2008 with a degree in Interior Architecture and Design and received his Master Degree in Architecture in 2012.
+His academic work focus was on the analysis of urban and suburban morphology and spontaneous city programming extended to architectural form.
+His work included the research and development of parametric digital software.
+Cassidy has been practicing both interior and architectural design within the Bay Area for over ten years.
 He is a LEED Green Associate and is a Certified Green Point Rater.
 His experience ranges from mixed-use developments to single and multi-family housing.
 He has done extensive research in urban theory and urban development including analysis of real estate and property trends.
 His prior experience includes working alongside Gensler and the Rebuilding Together Foundation on multiple urban improvement projects throughout San Francisco.

-Ryan Heath is a designer at Baran Studio Architecture.
-He has two degrees from the Academy of Art University, his first a Bachelor in Interior Design, and the second a Master of Architecture.
-Before studying architecture, Ryan was a product designer, focusing on use to construct an effective, but aesthetically intriguing piece.
-Now, as a designer at Baran Studio, Ryan draws on his prior experience when designing, aiming to create homes that are interesting, while maintaining their use and purpose.
+Ryan Heath has two degrees from the Academy of Art University, his first a Bachelor in Interior Design, and the second a Master of Architecture.
+Before studying architecture, Ryan was a product designer, focusing on functionality to construct effective, aesthetically intriguing pieces.
+Ryan’s design is inspired by his admiration for nature and active outdoor ventures.
+He has been working at Baran Studio for over four years and has multiple experiences in multi-family, single-family residential and commercial projects.